Financial-Times/origami/components/o3-foundation/MIGRATION.md

 Link styles are now applied to anchor tags by default.

+Impacted classes include:

+- `o3-typography-body-standard`
+- `o3-typography-body-small`
+- `o3-typography-body-big`
+- `o3-typography-body-small-caps`
+- `o3-typography-body-small-bold`

+Which should be replaced with their closes matching use-case:

 ```diff
 -<p class="o3-typography-body-standard">
 -	Styling and usage guides can be seen on the